ProtoconNet/protocon-general-doc/docs/sdk/java.rst

 Prerequisite and Requirements
 '''''''''''''''''''''''''''''''''''''''''''''''''''

-| This package has been developed by,
+| This package was developed in the following environments:

 .. code-block:: shell